ahmadexp/IEEE-3335/Annex A - Metrics/README.md

 3. **Phase Noise:** The short-term, frequency-domain spectral purity of the oscillator.
 4. **Holdover Behavior:** The predictable degradation of the timescale when external references are lost.

-Utilizing a standardized mathematical framework allows operators to confidently compare devices from competing vendors and validates interoperability across heterogeneous networks.
+Utilizing a standardized mathematical framework allows operators to confidently compare devices from competing vendors and to validate interoperability across heterogeneous networks.

 ---